pedrovinicio/patient-flow/README.md

 # Heartburn checker app

-Small app to suggest an action to be taken with you have a heartburn condition.
+Small app to suggest an action to be taken when you have a heartburn condition.

 ## How to configure